 The current population is completely divided when it comes to religion and politics.
 The local community has always influenced Ethiopia when it comes to political movements.
 All secessionist and federalist political movements in Ethiopia have always originated from the Oromo community.
 There have been several attempts to form an independent Oromo nation but they have always been fruitless.

 Oromo language belongs to the Afro-Asiatic family of languages and is one of the major native languages in Ethiopia.
-The language is spoken by over 20 million Oromos.
-The language is Cushitic and is normally spoken in different forms based on subgroups and clans.
-It is a first language for Oromos that live in Ethiopia, Somalia and Kenya.
-Some language scholars believe that the language is a dialect continuum.
-The language has four varieties and that is why it is categorized as a sociolinguistic language.
-[Read our Article on Swahili people, Language and Culture]
+It is the first language for Oromos that live in Ethiopia, Somalia and Kenya.
+The language which is Cushitic is spoken by over 20 million Oromos, and has slight variations based on subgroups and clans.
+It has four major varieties and so is categorized as a sociolinguistic language.
+Some language scholars also believe that the Oromo language is a dialect continuum.